General administrative matters not featured elsewhere on VolResource.

-Food Hygiene: Food Standards Agency has ‘Community and charity food provision: guidance on the application of EU food hygiene law‘ (July 2013), particularly targeted at community halls.
+Food Hygiene: Food Standards Agency’s ‘Community and charity food provision: guidance on the application of EU food hygiene law‘ current link appears to have gone at April 2018, so this is to a 2015 draft!
+Particularly targeted at community halls.

 The Carbon Trust provides energy saving services.
 Also see the self-survey pack Energy Efficiency in Community Buildings, which advises on what measures and improvements could be made, depending on how the building is used and how often, and provides pointers to further support and advice.
 Was available from National Energy Action publications page.